Links on SoundGuys may earn us a commission. Learn more.

 Frequently asked questions about the best wireless headphones

-The Grado GW100 are a high quality pair of open back Bluetooth headphones.
-It is a quite expensive headset, though, and you could definitely save money by getting one of Grado’s wired options, like the Prestige Series SR60e, without sacrificing sound quality.
+The Grado GW100 are a high-quality pair of open-back Bluetooth headphones.
+It is quite an expensive headset, though, and you could definitely save money by getting one of Grado’s wired options, like the Grado SR60x, without sacrificing sound quality.

-Whether you’re looking for wireless or wired earbuds, the best will depend on the OS you have; what use case you want the earbuds for; and how much you’re willing to spend.
-If you’re willing to spend a bit more for noise cancellation, the Sony WF-1000XM4 and AirPods Pro are great options, but Apple’s buds work best on iPhones.
+Whether you’re looking for wireless or wired earbuds, the best will depend on the OS you have, what use case you want the earbuds for; and how much you are willing to spend.
+If you’re willing to spend a bit more for noise cancellation, the Sony WF-1000XM4 and AirPods Pro are great options, but Apple’s AirPods work best on iPhones.
 Want an immediate pairing process on Android?
-Get the Google Pixel Buds A-Series or check out our list of the best Android earbuds.
+Get the Google Pixel Buds A-Series, or check out our list of the best Android earbuds.

-If you’re looking to use your Bluetooth headphones for working out, you might want to find a pair with an official IP rating, or waterproof rating.
+If you’re looking to use your Bluetooth headphones for working out, you might want to find a pair with an official IP rating or waterproof rating.
 None of the Bluetooth headphones in this list have waterproofing of any kind.
+It’s much more common to find that on earbuds.